mosceo/HtDP/README.md

-## About
+# About

-This repository contains games that I made while reading «*How to Design Programs, 2e*» by *Matthias Felleisen*.
+This repository contains games that I made while reading *[How to Design Programs, 2e](http://www.ccs.neu.edu/home/matthias/HtDP2e/)* by *Matthias Felleisen*.
-I also wrote a review for each part of the book that collects the main ideas from the part.
+I also wrote a review for each part of the book that collects the main ideas of this part.

-## List of games
+# Games

 ![Screenshots of the games](screenshot.png)